Practice-Informed, Practice-Ready: An AI security incident taxonomy: Introduction

-\kbox{\textbf{Our position:} Applying existing methodologies, either from non-security reporting in AI or from cybersecurity, is doomed to fail.
-New approaches are needed, addressing the reasons for failures: fundamental differences, on the one hand between non-security and security reporting, on the other hand between cybersecurity and AI security.
-Some of the existing shortcomings are addressable once identified, others are more complex.
-This complexity, for example, relates to, (i) ensuring that intellectual property on data or models is preserved, (ii) ensuring ownership is taken over vulnerabilities by the corresponding entity, and (iii) which information is needed to generalize reported AI security incidents are topics that require complex solutions, including the need for more research.}
+\kbox{\textbf{Our position:} 15.1{Applying existing reporting methodologies, either from non-security reporting in AI or from cybersecurity, falls short for AI security.} Existing cybersecurity and AI incident reporting structures are 15.1{not adequately addressing} security-specific AI needs, which require new approaches.
+Some of the existing shortcomings are immediately addressable, others are more complex arising from (i) ensuring that intellectual property on data or models is preserved, (ii) ensuring that the corresponding entity takes ownership within the supply chain over vulnerabilities, and (iii) determining the information that is needed for generalized AI security incident reporting.
+All these topics require more research.}

-Based on our analysis, we propose that an independent, third party is required that surveils AI security incident reporting and provides necessary guidance to affected stakeholders and organizations.
-We also denote that the new emerging phenomenon, AI agents, are likely to amplify the impact of identified shortcomings, growing the disconnect between established vulnerability disclosure and AI (Agent) Security.
+Based on our analysis, we discuss current AI security reporting proposals in the context of our position.
+While some issues are addressed by current proposals, others remain.
+Some of these, like handling intellectual property, require more work by the research community.
+In contrast, other challenges, like the expected large amounts of information, could already be addressed in current proposals.
+We also discuss AI agents, the new emerging phenomenon, are likely to amplify the impact of identified shortcomings.
+We conclude by reviewing the limitations of our position.

-\textbf{Outline.} In support of this position, we first provide the background of AI, security, and AI security, then introduce the main terminology used in our paper, before reviewing related incident cybersecurity and AI reporting frameworks (Sect.~\ref{sec:background}).
-We then argue why non-security AI reporting falls short for security reporting (Sect.~\ref{sec:NonSecToAISec}).
+\textbf{Outline.} In support of this position, we first provide the background of AI, cybersecurity, and AI security, introduce the main terminology used in our paper, and review related cybersecurity and AI incident reporting frameworks (Sect.~\ref{sec:background}).
+We then argue why non-security AI reporting falls short for AI security reporting (Sect.~\ref{sec:NonSecToAISec}).
 Afterwards, we argue why cybersecurity reporting falls short for AI security (Sect.~\ref{sec:diffs}).
-We then propose a way to reconcile these differences, enabling AI security reporting (Sect.~\ref{sec:motivation}).
-To conclude the paper, we discuss how an entity managing AI security reporting could be (Sect.~\ref{sec:proposal}) and how AI agents, a new emerging trend within AI, amplify existing differences (Sect.~\ref{sec:agents}).
+Following, we suggest how to reconcile the differences, enabling AI security reporting (Sect.~\ref{sec:motivation}).
+We then discuss existing proposals, and how an entity managing AI security reporting could be (Sect.~\ref{sec:proposal}), and how AI agents, a new emerging trend within AI, amplify existing differences (Sect.~\ref{sec:agents}).
+To conclude, we review limitations of our position (Sect.~\ref{sec:limitations}).